Surfacing-8671/pmakerSpell/README.md

 ---
 title: Template - [Executive Vote] Oracle, Flop, New DsChief, and Debt ceiling update.
-summary: Updating Oracle feeds to v2 lp trustless system, changing the flop auction parameters, and lowering the debt ceiling.
+summary: Updating Oracle feeds to v2 lp trustless system, changing the flop auction parameters, authorizing a new Chief, and lowering the debt ceiling.
 date: 2025-04-02T00:00:00.000Z
 address: ""
 ---